RBS offers poisoned chalice to next investment bank boss

-RBS made clear Hourican was not directly culpable and had no knowledge of the rigging of Libor interest rates by its traders that landed the bank with a 390-million-pound fine.
+RBS made clear Hourican was not directly culpable and had no knowledge of the rigging of Libor interest rates by its traders that landed the bank with a 390-million-pound ($612 million)fine.
 But Chairman Philip Hampton said "one senior person" was accepting responsibility for the scandal and that was enough.

 "I think you can push the accountability of the captain of the bridge too far," said Hampton, adding there was nothing to be gained by pursuing "multiple accountabilities ... for the sake of blood on the carpet".